-Conservative estimates~\citep{BolinLindgren2014,frenchSain2013spatio} are a different type of set estimate that embed a probabilistic control on false positives in the estimator.
+Conservative estimates~\citep{BolinLindgren2014,frenchSain2013spatio} embed probabilistic control on false positives in the estimator.
 Denote with $\mathfrak{C}$ a family of closed subsets in $\inSpace$.
 A \emph{conservative estimate at level $\alpha$} for $\setOfInt$ is a set $\CE_{\alpha,\nNot}$ defined as

-The condition $P_n(C \subset \Gamma) = P_n(C \setminus \Gamma = \emptyset) \geq \alpha$ controls the probability of false positives. \Cref{fig:1dEx} shows estimates for the excursion set of a one-dimensional example generated as a realization of a mean zero GP with Mat\'ern ($\nu=3/2$, $l=0.3$, $\sigma^2=0.3$) covariance.
-In particular, \cref{fig:1dEx_1} shows how false positive (type I error, red) and false negatives (type II error, green) are symmetrically minimized by the Vorob'ev expectation. \Cref{fig:1dEx_2} instead shows that a conservative estimate with $\alpha=0.95$ has low probability of false positives, however results in much larger false negatives. \Cref{tab:1dExample} reports the values for the expected volume of type I and II errors and the estimated probability of inclusion.
-This example shows that the Vorob'ev expectation might be closer to the truth than conservative estimates, however $\CE_{\alpha, \nNot}$ gives control on the probability of false positives. \Cref{tab:1dExample} also reports the values for the Vorob'ev quantile $Q_{0.95}$; in particular note that $P(Q_{0.95} \subset \varGamma) < 0.95$.
-This is a consequence of the quantile's definition based on the marginal probability $p_n(x) \geq 0.95$, $x \in \inSpace$, which does imply any joint probability statement.
+The set $\CE_{\alpha,\nNot}$ is therefore a maximal set (according to $\measure$) in the family $\mathfrak{C}$ such that the posterior probability of inclusion is at least $\alpha$.
+Here, by following~\citet{frenchSain2013spatio}, \citet{BolinLindgren2014} and \citet{Azzimonti.etal2016b}, we choose $\mathfrak{C}$ as the family of Vorob'ev quantiles $\{Q_{\nNot,\rho} : \rho \in [0,1] \}$ as introduced in~\cref{eq:vorobQuantiles}.
+While the concept of probabilistic inclusion might seem unusual at first, conservative estimates are actually linked with the well known concept of confidence regions, as we briefly show in~\cref{subsec:confidenceRegs}.
+Note further that the condition $P_n(C \subset \Gamma) = P_n(C \setminus \Gamma = \emptyset) \geq \alpha$ controls the probability of false positives.
+We can visualize this property on the one dimensional example introduced in \cref{fig:1dExample} by empirically estimating the expected measure of false positives, $\E_n[\measureOf[\CE_{0.95} \setminus \Gamma]]$. \Cref{fig:1dEx} shows $80$ posterior realizations of the GP (light dashed black lines) and for each realization we computed the false positive (type I error, horizontal red lines) and false negatives (type II error, horizontal green lines).
+Notice how they are symmetrically minimized by the Vorob'ev expectation (\cref{fig:1dEx_1}) while the conservative estimate with $\alpha=0.95$ (\cref{fig:1dEx_2}) has small false positives and much larger false negatives. \Cref{tab:1dExample} reports the values for the expected volume of type I and II errors and the estimated probability of inclusion, $\hat{P}(Q_\rho \subset \Gamma)$.
+The Vorob'ev expectation may be closer to the truth than conservative estimates, especially for small DoEs, however $\CE_{\alpha, \nNot}$ gives control on the probability of false positives. \Cref{tab:1dExample} also reports the values for the Vorob'ev quantile $Q_{0.95}$, i.e.\ a non adaptive high quantile choice for $\rho$.
+Note that $P(Q_{0.95} \subset \varGamma) < 0.95$, in fact, the quantile's definition based on the marginal probability $p_n(x) \geq 0.95$, $x \in \inSpace$, does not imply any statement on the joint probability of inclusion.